 What’s the connection between menopause and sex drive?

-The primary hormones involved in menopause-related decreased sex drive are estrogen, progesterone, and testosterone.
-These hormones play a crucial role in maintaining sexual health as they help to keep your vagina lubricated and contribute to you feeling interested in sex.
+The main hormones involved in menopause-related decreased sex drive are estrogen, progesterone, and testosterone.
+These hormones are important for your sexual health.
+They keep your vagina lubricated and contribute to you feeling interested in sex.

 Hormonal balance

-As these hormone levels drop, sexual desire can as well since they all play a part in overall sensory perception and blood flow to the pelvic area, both of which drive motivation for sex.
+As these hormone levels drop, sexual desire can too.
+Those hormones are doing double-duty.
+They influence both your sensory perception and the blood flow to your pelvic area.
+Both drive motivation for sex.

 Specifically, a decrease in estrogen causes the vaginal tissue to thin, dry out, and become inflamed.
-This is part of a larger set of symptoms called genitourinary syndrome of menopause (GSM) and it can cause pain during sex, making you potentially less likely to engage in sexual activity.
+This is part of a larger set of symptoms called genitourinary syndrome of menopause (GSM).
+It can cause pain during sex, and you may not feel like having sex.

 Testosterone also plays a role in sexual desire.
 You produce small amounts of testosterone in your ovaries, and those levels may decrease during menopause.
-This decline can contribute to a reduced libido and decreased sexual responsiveness.
+This decline can contribute to a lower sex drive and reduced response to sexual activity.

 Decreased orgasmic function